Zohran Mamdani: Political positions

-Mamdani has condemned dictatorships in Venezuela and Cuba while criticizing US sanctions on their countries.
+Mamdani has condemned dictatorships in Venezuela and Cuba while criticizing US sanctions on those countries.
+After the U.S. captured Nicolas Maduro and his wife, Mamdani called the action "a violation of federal and international law".
+In January 2026, Mamdani criticized the Iranian regime's violence against anti-government protesters.
 He has denounced Indian prime minister Narendra Modi as a "war criminal" and remains a critic of Israel and the Gaza genocide, describing its policies as apartheid and supporting the movement to boycott, divest from, and sanction the country.
 He co-sponsored the "Not on our dime!" bill to stop New York charities from funding Israeli settler violence.
-After the October 7 attacks, Mamdani mourned all victims, condemned Hamas's attacks as war crimes, and called for both sides to "lay down their arms" while advocating for a permanent ceasefire and the end of Israeli occupation and ethnocratic policy in favor of "equal rights for all".
-He said he would try to honor the International Criminal Court's warrants for Israeli prime minister Benjamin Netanyahu and Russian president Vladimir Putin if they visit New York City.
+After the October 7 attacks, Mamdani mourned all victims, condemned Hamas's attacks as war crimes, and called for both sides to "lay down their arms" while advocating a permanent ceasefire, the end of Israeli occupation, and the end of ethnocratic policy in favor of "equal rights for all".
+He said he would arrest Israeli prime minister Benjamin Netanyahu and Russian president Vladimir Putin if they visited New York City to honor the International Criminal Court's arrest warrants.
+In a July 21 statement, Mamdani said the municipality of New York City does not have independent legal authority to execute the ICC's arrest warrant but that the US federal government does, calling on the federal government to execute the arrest.

 Mamdani connects environmental justice to social equity.
 He opposed expansion of the gas-fired Astoria Energy power plant, supports the All-Electric Buildings Act and congestion pricing, and proposed a "Green Schools for a Healthier New York City" plan to retrofit schools with solar panels, create green schoolyards, and establish resilience hubs.
-His platform includes universal pre-K, baby baskets for new families, defending Hasidic yeshivas' autonomy, expanding sanctuary protections for immigrants, making NYC an LGBTQ+ sanctuary city with an Office of LGBTQIA+ Affairs, and eliminating bus fares through expanded MTA funding and free transit initiatives.
+His platform includes universal pre-K, baby baskets for new families, defending Hasidic yeshivas' autonomy, expanding sanctuary protections for immigrants, making New York City an LGBTQ+ sanctuary city with an Office of LGBTQIA+ Affairs, and eliminating bus fares through expanded MTA funding and free transit initiatives.
+(Note: Attributed to multiple references:)

+After the January 2026 deaths of Renée Good and Alex Pretti, who were both civilians killed by federal border patrol agents during Operation Metro Surge, Mamdani took a strong stance against ICE.
+He called to abolish ICE, described Good's and Pretti's killings as murders, and blamed Donald Trump's "year of cruelty" for Good's death.
+In February 2026, Mamdani signed an executive order requiring ICE agents to get judicial warrants in New York City.